Koborieiei/E-testing/readme.md

     - MAtch answer id to answers array when user comeback action item think of the way to actve the label
     - active question selector which matchs to all those question before recentquestion
     - Throw error when show result page has no object

+User validation
+- User needs to see the previous question and answers.